wlyeow/pysolclient/README.md

 # pysolclient
-Rudimentary python wrapper over solclient using ctypes
+Rudimentary python wrapper over native solclient using ctypes.

+Created for fun; not optimized for performance.